 Space habitats built in stationary orbits around planets, often linked loosely together to form a Clarke Ring.
 Also variously known as Clarke bands or Clarke orbital bands.

-- Datacology - Text by Thorbjørn Steen
+- Datacology - Text by Thorbørn Steen

-A digital ecosystem in a virtual world.
+An evolved (and evolving) digital ecosystem in a virtual world.

 - Deep Well Industrial Zone - Text by Todd Drashner